-Camara Education sources used computers from organisations and individuals in the UK and Ireland who donate their end of use computer equipment to us to support our work.
+Camara Education sources used computers from organisations internationally who donate their end of use computer equipment to us to support our work.
 Equipment not meeting the technical specification required for our programmes in Africa is resold to generate unrestricted funds, which allows us to source suitable equipment in the most cost-effective manner possible.
 Any equipment that requires recycling is processed according to the EU WEEE Directive.

-Since 2005 Camara has sourced over 252,000 computers within its network.
-Of these, over half have been shipped to our hubs and the remainder recycled.
-Computers are refurbished and shipped in bulk to our local hubs in Africa where appropriate country specific software is loaded onto each computer prior to placement in computer labs in the respective schools.
+Since 2005 Camara has sourced over 265,000 computers within its network.
+Computers are shipped in bulk to our African hubs where country specific software is loaded onto each computer prior to placement in computer labs in the respective schools.